uclibs/digitization-workflow/digitization-selection-guidlines.md

 -   The collection complements an existing digital collection in another institution's repository

-Distinctiveness
+#### Distinctiveness

-The collection should [fulfil these three criteria]{.underline}:
+The collection should fulfills these three criteria:

 -   The collection represents rare and unique holdings of the UC Libraries